-Ms. Coyle informed the committee that the eastern region child fatality review team did a mock review of a sleep related death that was videoed by the National Center for Fatality Review and Prevention, it is their understanding that it will be posted shortly on their web site.
-Ms. Coyle also updated that she coauthored a chapter on child fatality review teams in the new addition of the APSAC (American Professional Society on the Abuse of Children) handbook.
+Ms. Coyle informed the committee that the eastern region child fatality review team did a mock review of a sleep related death that was videoed by the National Center for Fatality Review and Prevention.
+It is their understanding that the video will be posted shortly on the national web site.
+Ms. Coyle also shared that she co-authored a chapter on child fatality review teams in the new addition of the APSAC (American Professional Society on the Abuse of Children) Handbook.

-Ms. Shafer informed the committee that VDH has plenty of Stuarts of Children materials in English and Spanish so committee members should let her know if they need more.
+Ms. Shafer informed the committee that VDH has plenty of Stewards of Children materials in English and Spanish so committee members should let her know if they need more.
 VDH is also starting to pilot the SEEK program (Safe Environments for Every Kid) which provides screening for kids that might be at risk for abuse or neglect.

 Ms. Shafer also gave a brief presentation on lead exposure in children, a subject committee member John Oliver had asked for more information on in a previous meeting.
 Children under 6 are most at risk for lead exposure, particularly children under 3.
 The biggest risk for exposure is lead dust from paint or lead dust from airplanes that gets into the ground/dirt that kids play in.
 All Medicaid enrolled children are tested for lead exposure at ages 1 and 2 and several groups are recommended to get tested such as if they live in a house built before 1960 or live near a battery plant.
-Public water is required to be tested for lead however well water doesn't have any oversight.
+Public water is required to be tested for lead, however, well water doesn't have any oversight.

 After committee member updates Anne Kisor, project manager from the Division of Family Services gave an overview of the work group she lead to study the barriers to treatment of substance-exposed infants (SEI) in the Commonwealth.
-Themes surrounding barriers to treatment included current laws that aren't fully utilized, such as requirements for hospitals to refer to CSBs at discharge; CPS is not the best fit as the intervention point for substance exposed infants, lack of consistency and lack of service in rural areas.
+Themes surrounding barriers to treatment included current laws that aren't fully utilized, such as requirements for hospitals to refer to CSBs at discharge; CPS is not always the best fit as the intervention point for substance exposed infants, because of lack of consistency in agency responses and lack of service in rural areas.

 The next Child Abuse & Neglect Advisory Committee meeting is scheduled to take place on December 12th.
-The meeting adjourned at 4:02pm.
+The meeting was adjourned at 4:02 pm.